tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-8-html-css-javascript.md

 ## Client and Server

-- Changing code in the developer tools
+- Changing code in the developer tools is modifying on a local copy of the [HTML](contents-html.md) page while the server